Bill Lean

 The Paralympics New Zealand Board and Staff wishes to pass our condolences on to the family of Bill Lean.
-Sadly Bill passed away on 2 April 2015 aged 73, after a short illness....Bill made his Paralympic debut in Israel 1968 Paralympic Games, this was the first team that Paralympics New Zealand sent to a Paralympic Games.
-He then went on to compete at the Toronto 1976 Paralympic Games where he won a Gold medal in the Men's Shot Put 4 and set a new World Record.
-Bill continued to represent New Zealand at the Holland 1980 Paralympic Games where unfortunately he could not compete due to heart problems.
-Bill was a very talented Paralympian competing in a variety of sports including Archery, Athletics, Bowls and Table Tennis....Bill is New Zealand's seventh Paralympian.
-Bill is to be commended and remembered as it is early Paralympians such as Bill that have paved the way for future Paralympians to succeed today and in the future...
+Sadly Bill passed away on 2 April 2015 aged 73, after a short illness.
+Bill made his Paralympic debut in Israel's 1968 Paralympic Games, this was the first team that Paralympics New Zealand sent to a Paralympic Games.
+He then went on to compete at the Toronto 1976 Paralympic Games, where he won a Gold medal in the Men's Shot, Put 4, and set a new World Record.
+Bill continued to represent New Zealand at the Holland's 1980 Paralympic Games where unfortunately he could not compete due to heart problems.
+Bill was a very talented Paralympian competing in a variety of sports including Archery, Athletics, Bowls and Table Tennis.
+Bill was New Zealand's seventh Paralympian.
+Bill is to be commended and remembered as it is early Paralympians such as Bill that had paved the way for future Paralympians to succeed today and in the future...

 Lean had taken up sport following an accident where he fell from a tree as a 19-year-old.
 Sports played a key role in his rehabilitation.
 He made his international debut in 1966.
 He went to Toronto after having won gold at the 1974 Commonwealth Paraplegic Games in Dunedin, where he set a world record lift of 202.50 kg in the heavyweight class.
 He also competed at the 1966 Commonwealth Paraplegic Games in Jamaica.